tomi204/AI-VAULTS-MODULAR/README.md

-# 🤖 SPQRFi
+# 🏔️ AI-VAULTS

-> **Advanced DeFi vault system with AI-driven strategy execution and multi-chain support**
+> **Advanced DeFi vault system with AI-driven strategy execution on Avalanche**

 ## 📋 Overview

-SPQRFi is a sophisticated DeFi protocol that combines traditional ERC4626 vault functionality with AI-driven strategy execution.
-The system allows users to deposit assets into vaults while AI agents automatically optimize yield through whitelisted strategies including swaps, lending, and other DeFi protocols.
+AI-VAULTS is a sophisticated DeFi protocol built on Avalanche that combines traditional ERC4626 vault functionality with AI-driven strategy execution.
+The system allows users to deposit multiple ERC20 tokens into vaults while AI agents automatically optimize yield through whitelisted strategies including swaps, lending, and other DeFi protocols.

 ### 🔒 Security First